 2. United States should build up "its diplomatic activity by enhancing the powers of regional assistant secretaries and adding ambassadors to key regional institutions."

-3. "Diplomacy must be boosted not just through governmental channels but through a "diplomatic-industrial" complex"
+3. "Diplomacy must be boosted not just through governmental channels but t

 4. "Get the fiscal house in order and avoid protectionist reflexes when it comes to channeling foreign sovereign wealth into renewing America's crumbling infrastructure and fostering innovation."